coilysiren/blog/posts/health-tracker.md

 * your friends add themselves to the "feminist hacker" group
 * the website then does its thing, reading you and your friends tweets and trying to guess at what you all are feeling and what you are talking about
 * there will be a "feminist hackers" group page on the website that you can visit and it'll tell you what it's guessing
-* [idea] the group page can possibly have some sort of privacy associated with it if you don't want to whole internet to know they you are having sad day?
+* [idea] the group page can have some sort of privacy associated with it if you don't want to whole internet to know they you are having sad day?

 Now hopefully that sounds as cool to you as it does to me :D here's some words from people who also thought it was cool!